Consumer Medicine Information

-- aching muscles or aching joints, not caused by exercise
+- muscle pain, aching muscles or joints not caused by exercise

 - buzzing, ringing or other persistent noise in the ears

-- symptoms that may indicate kidney disease, such as passing little or no urine, drowsiness, nausea, vomiting, breathlessness, loss of appetite and weakness
+- passing little urine, drowsiness, nausea, vomiting, breathlessness, loss of appetite, weakness (signs of kidney disease)

-If you think you are having an allergic reaction to is Chemmart Irbesartan, do not take any more of this medicine and tell your doctor immediately or go to the Accident and Emergency department at your nearest hospital.
+If any of the following occur, do not take any more of this medicine and tell your doctor immediately or go to Accident and Emergency at your nearest hospital:

 Keep this medicine where children cannot reach it.
 A locked cupboard at least one-and-a-half metres above the ground is a good place to store medicines.

 If your doctor tells you to stop taking this medicine or the expiry date has passed, ask your pharmacist what to do with any medicine left over.

 White to off-white, oval shaped, biconvex, film-coated tablet.